-Artist and environmentalist Ra(w) Rysiek (formerly known as Rick, then Richard) Ledwon lived in Jocotepec several times for short periods from the early 1980s on.
+Artist and environmentalist Ra(w) Rysiek (formerly known as Richard “Rick”) Ledwon lived in Jocotepec several times for short periods from the early 1980s on.

 Ledwon then worked for Air Canada (Latin America and Caribbean) and as a freelance graphic artist.
-He visited Jocotepec to meet artist-photographer John Frost (on the recommendation of a mutual friend), and then worked with both John Frost, and also with Georg Rauch, another Jocotepec-based artist, for almost two years.
+He visited Jocotepec in the early 1980s to meet artist-photographer John Frost (on the recommendation of a mutual friend), and then worked with both John Frost, and also with Georg Rauch, another Jocotepec-based artist, for almost two years.
 During this time, he developed silk screen and other techniques.
-After returning to Canada, he worked as a picture framer at an art gallery, but soon moved back to Jocotepec, where he did silkscreens and paintings, primarily of flowers and architecture.
+After returning to Canada, he worked as a picture framer at an art gallery, but returned to Jocotepec later that year to work on silkscreens and paintings, primarily of flowers and architecture.

-One of Ledwon’s paintings was included in an exhibition in Mexico City in 1988 entitled “Help Save Lake Chapala”, alongside works by Daphne Aluta, Nancy Bollembach, Luisa Julian, Conrado Contreras, Georg Rauch, Eleanor Smart, Enrique Velázquez and Laura Goeglin.
+Ledwon participated in a joint exhibition in Mexico City in 1988 titled “Help Save Lake Chapala,” alongside Daphne Aluta, Nancy Bollembach, Luisa Julian, Conrado Contreras, Georg Rauch, Eleanor Smart, Enrique Velázquez and Laura Goeglin.

-When he returned permanently to Canada, and living in Ottawa, Ledwon decorated the ‘Envirobus’ (see image), which was used to promote local environmental groups and environmentally oriented businesses, such as organic farmers and recycling companies.
+When he returned permanently to Canada, in his early thirties, and was living in Ottawa, Ledwon decorated the ‘Envirobus’ (see image), which was used to promote local environmental groups and environmentally oriented businesses, such as organic farmers and recycling companies.
 The bus itself was a moving mural, painted to represent Ledwon’s impression of forests from all over the Americas.

 In more recent years, Ledwon has resided in the Slocan Valley in B.C., Canada, built (and taught how to build) unique strawbale houses in several countries, tended organic gardens, and taught about the raw food diet, while practicing Qigong.